 Brown returned for an afternoon plenary session—following workshops and lunch—with a message about seeking refuge in the chaos.
 Speaking on the intentionality of offering refuge, he told the story of Old Bergen Church and the congregation’s adoption of the theme “Making a Space for Grace” shortly after his arrival six years ago.

-One example of the congregation’s work in this arena, he said, is the 2017 plan to host an interfaith peace camp with a number of churches, a reformed synagogue and an Islamic center, in lieu of a traditional vacation Bible school.
-The group will use the 1997 Presbyterian Peacemaking Program resource Mr. Rogers: Building a Neighborhood of Peace.
+One example of the congregation’s work in this arena, he said, includes the 2017 plan to host an interfaith peace camp with a number of churches, a reformed synagogue and the Islamic center, in lieu of a traditional vacation Bible school.
+The group will use the 1997 Presbyterian Peacemaking Program resource, Mr. Rogers: Building a Neighborhood of Peace.

 “I share this because I want to be clear—seeking refuge in chaos isn’t just retreating to a quiet place, it’s work,” Brown said.
 “And sometimes it’s hard work, slow work, even complicated work.
 But it’s what we must do.
 It may begin with an attitude of quiet meditation, but it cannot stop there.
 Seeking refuge in the chaos means creating our own cities of refuge in the one who is our refuge and strength—a very present help in trouble.”

-First-time APCE attendee the Rev. Beth Hilkerbaumer, associate pastor of youth and mission at First Presbyterian Church of Marion, Iowa, said she was inspired by Brown’s message and saw ways it could be applied in her context.
+First-time APCE attendee, the Rev. Beth Hilkerbaumer, associate pastor of youth and mission at First Presbyterian Church of Marion, Iowa, said she was inspired by Brown’s message, seeing ways it could be applied in her context.

 “My church is kind of diverse, as far as the range of political opinions,” she said.
 “So it’s helpful to be able to share that even when people feel that the world is a bit chaotic for them there is hopefulness, there is mercy, in God’s grace.”